Rashmi01/namasteReact/README.md

 - UI is driven by config(data)

 # Do Not use indexes for Key in React - as it shows antipattern - Always use id in the component

+# Food Delivery App Planning nad main structure
+  - Header
+    - Logo
+    - Nav Items
+ - Body
+       - Search
+       - Restaurant Container
+           - Restaurant
+ - Footer
+       - License
+       - Links

+# React Hooks
+- React hook is normal JS utility function given by react
+- useState() - use to generate super powwerful state variables.
+- useEffect()

+- Whenever a state variable changes its state or updates, ireact will re-renders the component

+# 2 types of exports
+- Named Export (when multiple things needs to be exported from single file)
+- Default Export (when only 1 thing needs to export)

+# Reconcilation Algorithm also known as React Fiber -> new algorithm in react 16 which is a new way of finding diff between
+-  updated virtual dom and previous virtual DOM.
+After finding the diff, it updates the ACTUAL DOM
+- virtual DOM is just a representation of actual DOM .
+It is not the real DOM, infact it is normal JS object

+- Diff Algorithm
+    - Diff algorithm finds out thediffernce between 2 virtual DOMs , i.e. difference between updated virtual DOM and previous virtual DOM

+# REACT is fast coz, it is doing efficient DOM manipulation
+ - DOM manipulation happens everytime whenever state variable changes